LeeMorinUCF/QMB6358F23/demo_09_unix_intro/README.md

 calculations or, at least, calculations with that share a minimal set of information.
-For recursive calculations, you would have to find another approach, unless it turns out that you can efficiently split up the calculations within each iteration within a recursion.
+For recursive calculations, you would have to find another approach, unless it turns out that you can efficiently split up the calculations within each iteration within a recursion, which still may offer only a minor improvement.
-The benefit, at best, is reducing the calculation by the number of nodes.
+The benefit, at best, is reducing the calculation by a factor of the number of nodes.
-Often, this ideal is not achieved, since there is some overhead in setting up the nodes for the calculation, and passing parameters to each node then returning the output back to the master node.
+Often, this ideal is not achieved, since there is some overhead in setting up the nodes for the calculation, passing parameters to each node, and then returning the output back to the master node.
 Although you can sometimes predict the reduction in computing time with pencil and paper, it is often better to discover this empirically by increasing the scope of your calculation in steps and timing the calculation.